Rock art of the Chumash people: Chumash people

-The Chumash lived in the present-day counties of Santa Barbara, Ventura, and San Luis Obispo in southern California for 14,000 years.
+The Chumash have lived in the present-day counties of Santa Barbara, Ventura, and San Luis Obispo in southern California for 14,000 years.
 They were a maritime, hunter-gatherer society whose livelihood was based on the sea.
 They developed excellent skills for catching fish, shellfish, and other marine mammals.
 Beyond fishing, however, they were also skilled in creating rock art.
 Hudson and Blackburn define rock art as "an aesthetic, symbolic representation of significant concepts and entities that is painted on or carved into a rock surface."
 Rock art may have been created by shamans during vision quests, most commonly in the form of pictographs (paintings on rock), but sometimes petroglyphs (engravings on rock) as well.
 No one is absolutely certain about the meaning of the Chumash Rock art, but scholars generally agree that it is connected with religion and astronomy.

+Currently, the only federally recognized Chumash tribe are the Santa Ynez Band of Chumash Mission Indians.
+They have a cultural resource management team who protect and manage artifacts, landscapes and sacred places.
+According to the List of organizations that self-identify as Native American tribes, there are at least six other organizations that self-identify as Chumash, but there may be more.

 Locations

 Chumash rock art is almost invariably found in caves or on cliffs in the mountains, although some small, portable painted rocks have been recorded by Campbell Grant.
 The rock art sites are always found near streams, springs, or some other source of permanent water.
 In his research of southern California rock art, Grant recorded numerous sites from different areas that were all close to a water source.
 He found twelve painted sites in the highest parts of the mountainous Chumash territory, the Ventureño area.
 The Ventura and Santa Clara Rivers and several coastal streams flow through this area.
 He also recorded forty-one painted rock art sites in the Cuyama Valley region (north of the Ventureño area), where the Sisquoc River flows between the San Rafael Mountains and the Sierra Madre Mountains.
 The most easily accessible example is at Painted Cave State Historic Park, which is located in canyons above Santa Barbara.

 Painted Rock is a free-standing rock on the Carrizo Plain near the Sierra Madre Mountains at the southern tip of the Great Central Valley.
 The interior alcove of the horseshoe-shaped rock features pictographs by Chumash, neighboring tribes, and non-Native Americans.

 The Burro Flats Painted Cave petroglyphs are located in the Simi Hills in Ventura County.
 They are on the private land of Rocketdyne's Santa Susana Field Laboratory (SSFL), which has protected them from public harm since 1947.
 The SSFL is closed and in the initial stage of a significant toxins and radionuclides site investigation and cleanup.
 Boeing, U.S. DOE, and NASA (current property owners and responsible parties) and the California Department of Toxic Substances Control (DTSC) are responsible to protect Chumash and other historical elements during the extensive SSFL work.